1. What is the minimum investment age?

 No. Green Pastures is a CBS under the Industrial and Provident Society Act (IPS).
 CBS is a vehicle that enables us to claim charity status whilst raising funds through issuing Loan Stock.
 We are governed by our Rules and registered with the Financial Conduct Authority.

 20. Where can I view Green Pastures’ accounts?

 21. What happens if the investor dies?
 Is loan stock immediately repayable to their representatives?

 A family member, solicitor or other executor needs to inform GP of the death submitting a copy of the death certificate.
 The term of the loan to GP ends on the date that is on the death certificate and no interest accrues after the date of death.
 Once the executor has obtained probate, they can issue instructions to GP as to where to remit the amount of the loan and interest accrued to the date of death.
 Payment will follow shortly thereafter.
-No-one, including solicitors, can be an executor unless they have probate appointing them.
-The Probate Office normally issues several authenticated copies so that they can be provided to third parties.
+No-one, including solicitors, can normally be an executor unless they have Probate or Letters of Administration appointing them although there can be exceptions.

 22. Can I invest money for my grandchildren?
 Or under 16s?